|

 Worms - A

 Bit of History Worms has been inhabited since the time of the Celts in the stone age.
 The city was under the control of the Germanic tribes when they were incorporated into the Roman Empire.
 The Roman forum stood at the present site of the Dom of St. Peter.
 After the fall of the Roman Empire the city was ruled by various Germanic tribes.
 Under the Franks the city became Christian and Worms became a center of the Holy Roman Empire.
 It was the seat of both the Emperor and the Bishop.
 In 1521 Martin Luther was was condemned by the Edict of Worms decreed by the Emperor Charles V. The Emperor abandoned Worms when plague ravaged the city in the sixteenth century.
 The city walls were destroyed during the Thirty Years War (1618-1648).
 In the War of the League of Augsburg (1688-1697) Louis XIV again destroyed the city.
-Still further horrors occurred under the Napoleonic occupation when over 20 churches were sold, the Bishops residence, the cathedral and other churches were used as stables and hay barns.
+Still further horrors occurred under the Napoleonic occupation when over 20 churches were sold, and the Bishops residence, the cathedral and other churches were used as stables and hay barns.

 WORMSGoehle and Related Families in Worms Peter Goehle was born in 1852 in Hernsheim, Hessen-Darmstadt, a town just outside the city of Worms.
 See Peter Goehle Peter Goehle's g g g grandmother, Anne Amelia Kieser born circa 1691 the daughter of Bernard Kieser was most likely born in Worms.
 She married Johann Christopher Wallreuther in Worms in 1710.
 See Kieser Johann Christopher Wallreuther's half brother, Johann Anton Wallreuther, was the Roman Catholic Auxiliary Bishop of Worms from 1731 until his death in 1734.
 An Auxiliary Bishop is an addition bishop assigned to a see when the actual bishop for one reason or another is unable to preform all of his required functions.
 In this case, the bishop was also a prince who spent time at court.
 See Johann Anton Wallreuther at Wallreuther